RHS Growing Guides

 Gages are usually either green or yellow – both are deliciously sweet and juicy, but the latter are highly ornamental too.
 There are many varieties to choose from, most providing excellent levels of sweetness and juiciness, and bountiful harvests, ripening either early, mid- or late season.
 In colder or northern locations, consider a late-flowering variety such as ‘Guthrie’s Late Green’ or ‘Oullins Gage’, to avoid damage to the blossom, which can reduce the crop.
 Varieties with an RHS Award of Garden Merit (AGM) are recommended by our RHS fruit experts, as they performed well in trials – see our list of AGM fruit and veg.

 A few varieties are dual purpose (dessert and culinary), such as ‘Brandy Gage’, which is ideal if you only have room for one tree, so you can get maximum use from your crop.
-It’s also worth looking for traditional local varieties that would be suited to your individual growing conditions, such as ‘Cambridge Gage’, ‘Merton Gage’ (from London) or ‘Guthrie’s Late Green’ (from Scotland).
+It’s also worth looking for traditional local varieties that would be particularly suited to your growing conditions, such as ‘Cambridge Gage’, ‘Merton Gage’ (from London) or ‘Guthrie’s Late Green’ (from Scotland).
 Many gages also have characterful old names that add an extra element to your choice – who could resist ‘Coe’s Golden Drop’ or ‘Ingall’s Grimoldby Greengage’?

 Many gage varieties are self-fertile, so you only need one tree, but do check before buying.
-Trees that aren’t self-fertile need a compatible ‘pollination partner’ nearby – another plum that flowers at a similar time (in a similar ‘pollination group’) – to ensure a good crop.
+Trees that aren’t self-fertile need a compatible ‘pollination partner’ nearby – another gage or plum that flowers at a similar time (in a similar ‘pollination group’) – to ensure a good crop.
 Partly self-fertile varieties can also produce decent crops.
 For more details, see our guide to fruit pollination.

-• ‘Pixy’ – semi-dwarfing, suitable for cordon or semi-dwarf bush tree, up to 3–4m (10–12ft) tall
+• For smaller/trained trees: ‘Pixy’ (semi-dwarfing, for cordon or semi-dwarf bush tree, up to 3–4m/10–12ft tall) and ‘VVA-1’ (semi-dwarfing, 3–4m/10–12ft) tall

-• ‘Brompton’ – vigorous, for large free-standing trees over 4.5m (15ft) tall
+• For large trees: ‘Brompton’ (vigorous, for large free-standing trees over 4.5m/15ft tall)

 What and where to buy

-Gage and plum trees are sold either bare-root (without soil around the roots) or in containers.
+Gage trees are sold either bare-root (without soil around the roots) or in containers.
 Bare-root trees are only available while dormant, from late autumn to late winter, for immediate planting.
 Containerised trees are available all year round.
+Specialist fruit nurseries offer the widest choice of varieties, usually by mail order.
+Bare-root trees are mainly available from specialist suppliers.
+Gage trees in containers may also be available in garden centres and from larger online plant suppliers.

-When buying a tree in person, choose one with a well-balanced shape and three to five good shoots growing from the central stem (leader).
-You can then train and prune it into any of the popular tree forms if you wish – see Pruning & training, below.
+Choose a young tree with a well-balanced shape and three to five good shoots growing from the central stem (leader).
+You can then train and prune it into any of the popular tree forms if you wish – see Pruning and Training, below.
+Partially trained trees are also available from specialist nurseries.

 Recommended Varieties